Home Contact LinksBookmark this site

 "Active galactic nuclei (AGNs) release vast amounts of energy, whose ultimate source is a supermassive black hole in the galactic nucleus.
 In so-called radio-loud AGNs, two relativistic jets of plasma emanate from the nucleus, presumably along the rotational axis of the black hole."

-Looking down the barrel of a plasma gun
+Looking down the barrel of a plasma focus gun

 Above.
 Looking down the barrel of a plasma focus gun.